shirishswate/CapstoneProject-StoreSalesForecast/README.md

     * Cash flow management and future investment planing by projecting revenue.
     * Attracting potential investor to secure funding for expansion.
     * Make proactive measures in case of sales decline.
-    * Under user trends and behavior and manage competition as well as invest to products that users like.
+    * Understand user trends and behavior and manage competition as well as invest to products that users like.

 #### Research Question